 Can you name some of your other all-time favorite faces you’ve worked on?

 Cara Delevingne has a fresh-faced, unique look and is such fun to work with.
-Penelope Cruz is the iconic Dolce Vita—gorgeous skin with dark, sultry features.
+Penelope Cruz is the iconic Bella Sofia—gorgeous skin with dark, sultry features.
 And Liberty Ross is stunning; her perfect features mean she can pull of any look.